ais-one/cookbook/example-app/web/vite/README.md

 npm i
 ```

-2. Do snowpack to convert some of them to ES Modules, e.g. axios, moment
+2. [REMOVED] Do snowpack to convert some of them to ES Modules, e.g. axios, moment

 ```
 npx snowpack